 The highway is intended to operate over the long term.
 The developer will use temporal boundaries for this environmental assessment according to potential long-term impacts on valued components, assuming that the highway is in operation for an indeterminate period of time.

-For project specific (that is, non-cumulative) impacts, the temporal scope will include all phases of the highway lifespan including construction, operation, and in some instances reclamation, and extends until no potentially significant adverse impacts are predicted.
+For project specific (that is, non-cumulative) impacts, the temporal scope will include all phases of the highway lifespan including construction, use, and in some instances reclamation, and extends until no potentially significant adverse impacts are predicted.
 For cumulative impacts, the temporal scope includes the period of the effects of past, present and reasonably foreseeable future projects that are predicted to combine with the impacts of the highway.

 The developer will place special focus on the consideration of times during the development when activities are particularly intense (such as during initial construction) or when valued components are particularly sensitive to potential impacts (such as key times for wildlife, fish spawning or wildlife harvesting periods).
 The developer will also give special attention to appropriate temporal boundaries for considering any impacts that may require long-term monitoring and management after during highway operations such as impacts on communities along the highway route.